Angioplasty Versus Coronary Artery Bypass Graft Surgery

 Not everyone with coronary artery disease needs bypass surgery.
 Some people can be helped by angioplasty with stents.
 Others use medical therapy, which involves making lifestyle changes and taking medicines.
 Some people use both of those treatments.
 Your doctor is likely to recommend bypass surgery only if you will benefit from it and if those benefits are greater than the risks.

-Your choice may depend on the number of arteries that are blocked or which arteries are blocked.
+Your choice may depend on the number of arteries that are narrowed or blocked or which arteries are affected.
 Talk with your doctor about the best treatment for you.
 The best treatment for you may also depend on your age, your health, and how much your chest pain is affecting your quality of life.

 What are the risks of bypass surgery?